2020 Academic Annual Report

 How they performed

-University Learning Goals (ULGs) are a set of five overarching competencies that University of Phoenix incorporates into our academic programs.
+University Learning Goals (ULGs) are a set of five overarching competencies that employers identify as top soft skills and that University of Phoenix incorporates into its academic programs.
 Students met or exceeded expectations for each of the following ULGs.

 Professional Competence and Values